akochepasov/statmoments/README.md

 - Real-time insights for trend identification and anomaly detection
 - Reduced data processing latency, crucial for time-sensitive applications
-- Scalability to handle large data volumes, essential for data-intensive research in fields like astrophysics and financial analysis
+- Scalability to handle large data volumes, essential for data-intensive research in fields like particle physics, signal processing and side-channel analysis

 ## Numeric accuracy